clungu/clungu.github.io/_posts/2018-03-14-Scikit-learn.md

     - price prediction
 ---

-# Scikit-learn

-Today we will be talking about `Scikit-learn`
+Today we will be talking about predicting house prices using `Scikit-learn`

 ```python